Sharp inf-sup estimate for the Stokes equation in tight domains with periodic pillars and some numerical implications: Introduction

-While the degradation of the continuous inf-sup constant in slender domains is well-documented in the literature \cite{Chizhonkov2000,Dobrowolski2003, sande2025robust}, its precise pre-asymptotic estimate within the complex, multiply-connected topologies of dense pillar arrays lacks explicit quantitative characterization.
-Classical homogenization theory \cite{Allaire1991,Lu2020} studies the asymptotic limit as the characteristic cell size $\epsilon \to 0$ (or equivalently, the pillar density $m \to \infty$), effectively "smearing out" the discrete solids to yield a continuous macroscopic Darcy's law.
+While the degradation of the continuous inf-sup constant in slender domains is documented in the literature \cite{Chizhonkov2000,Dobrowolski2003, sande2025robust}, its precise pre-asymptotic estimate within the multiply-connected topologies of dense pillar arrays lacks explicit quantitative characterization.
+Classical homogenization theory \cite{Allaire1991,Lu2020} studies the asymptotic limit as the characteristic cell size $\epsilon \to 0$ (or equivalently, the pillar density $m \to \infty$), smearing out the discrete solids to yield a continuous macroscopic Darcy's law.
 However, practical CFD simulations of DLD devices operate in the pre-asymptotic regime: the pillars are discrete and finite, and the full Stokes equations must be solved explicitly to resolve local shear stresses for precise particle tracking.

-To bridge this critical gap, this paper establishes the sharp pre-asymptotic degradation rate of the continuous LBB constant $\beta$ in these generalized periodic pillar geometries.
-By rigorously constructing global linear pressure fields and leveraging local restriction operators, we mathematically prove that the inf-sup constant degrades exactly as $m^{-1}$ up to a positive multiplicative constant.
-This rigorous mathematical characterization confirms that the failure of classical decoupled solvers in highly packed micro-channels is not an artifact of poor implementation, but an intrinsic mathematical property dictated by the PDE itself.
-Furthermore, it explicitly exposes the severe resolution challenge where standard finite element discretizations suffer from a priori error amplification.
+We establish the sharp pre-asymptotic degradation rate of the continuous LBB constant $\beta$ in these generalized periodic pillar geometries.
+By constructing global linear pressure fields and leveraging local restriction operators, we prove that the inf-sup constant degrades exactly as $m^{-1}$ up to a positive multiplicative constant.
+This characterization shows that the failure of classical decoupled solvers in densely packed micro-channels is an intrinsic property of the PDE, not an implementation artifact, and exposes the a priori error amplification that standard finite element discretizations inherit.

-Consequently, our sharp estimate provides more than just a diagnostic tool; it offers a rigorous quantitative foundation for designing robust stabilization strategies.
-Specifically, it reveals that advanced monolithic architectures—such as Augmented Lagrangian (AL) methods—can bypass this geometric penalty entirely \cite{Benzi2006, Farrell2019, Fortin1983, Glowinski1989}, provided the penalty parameter is adaptively chosen proportional to $m^2$ guided by our pre-asymptotic bounds.
-Ultimately, this work mathematically validates the necessity of adopting such theoretically-scaled AL formulations, laying the groundwork for high-fidelity, optimal scalable incompressible flow simulations.
+Our sharp estimate also provides a quantitative foundation for stabilization.
+Advanced monolithic architectures—such as Augmented Lagrangian (AL) methods—bypass this geometric penalty entirely \cite{Benzi2006, Farrell2019, Fortin1983, Glowinski1989} when the penalty parameter is scaled proportional to $m^2$, as dictated by our pre-asymptotic bounds.